GIScience/gis-training-resource-center/content/Mobile_Data_collection/en_SMT_ex5_.md

 ```{Note}
 When you upload a several marked Sketch Maps simultaneously, you will get one vector output containing all the markings of all Sketch Maps, while uploading your Sketch Maps one by one will provide you with one vector file for the marking in each Sketch Map.
 This information can be important for the planning phase of your  mapping process.
 ```
 Your vectorized sketches in the geojson format contain a feature for every extracted .png and markup color.
 In general, each marking in your sketch map will appear in the attribute table as one row, containing the name of your sketch map as well as the detected colour of the respective marking.
 We want to visualize now the degree of overlapping flood areas in order to create a heatmap.
 For this purpose  we have to convert  every feature to a distinct raster and then sum up the overlapping pixels.
-In QGIS, you can do this in the follwoing steps:
+In QGIS, you can do this in the following steps:

 #### 4. Rasterize